chbrown/flickr-with-uploads/README.md

 ## Development

 Fixes are totally welcome!
 In the master branch, even!
-Just use sane formatting (like what jsbeautifier.org uses, but with 2-space indents, not 4).
+Just use sane formatting (like what [jsbeautifier.org](http://jsbeautifier.org/) uses, but with 2-space indents, not 4).

+Excepting any hashbang, the following should head all `*.js` files:

+    'use strict'; /*jslint es5: true, node: true, indent: 2 */

+### Dependencies

+* `form-data`, to assemble urls for OAuth signing
+* [`oauth`](https://github.com/chbrown/node-oauth.git), to add OAuth url signatures
+* `sax`, to parse the few calls for which Flickr does not support JSON responses.

+I've sent a pull request to ciaranj's `node-oauth`, for some required functionality to allow signing but not GET/POSTing with that OAuth library.
+For the time being, this package requires my fork, which includes that functionality.

+      // var wrapped_api = function(opts, callback) {
+      //   logger.info('Flickr API request: %s', opts);
+      //   api(opts, function(err, response_object) {
+      //     logger.info(response_object, 'Flickr API response');
+      //     callback(err, response_object);
+      //   });
+      // };

 ## License